terrydolan/lang-learner/data_tools/README.md

 # Language Learner Data Tools

 ## Key Folders
-- *data_wip*: the 'work in progress' data folder; contains the starter file with the pairs of word phrases for the source and target languages and the associated dataframes produced by the data pipeline scripts.
+- *data_wip*: the 'work in progress' data folder; contains the .csv file(s) with the pairs of word phrases for the source and target languages and the associated dataframes produced by the data pipeline scripts.
 - *scripts*: contains the scripts that manage the data pipeline.
 - *data_test*: contains test data files to check the data pipleline.